Anxiety – A beauty and a beast

 No, there’s nothing strange about it.
 Anxiety is one of the many emotions we are equipped with since we are born.
 It’s like joy, anger, fear, frustration, and sadness, and we all have the possibility of experiencing it as coded in our DNA.
 We did not choose anxiety, just like we did not choose to have two hands and five fingers.
 These are there for a reason and the reason for anxiety is simply survival.

 Not only anxiety is normal, but it’s also very important to have the ability to feel anxious.
-That’s because anxiety is essentially a defense mechanism that protects us from danger.
+That’s because anxiety is essentially a defence mechanism that protects us from danger.

 Fight or flight is a preparation to either fight against a threat or run away from it in order to survive.
 And as survival is the priority here, all efforts are pooled together, with our muscles receiving greater amounts of blood and oxygen to give us our best chances to live another day.